Optimal Stopping in Latent Diffusion Models: Notations and problem setup

 where $\orl{W_t}$ is a standard $D$-dimensional Brownian motion.
 This means that the marginal distribution of $P\bwdX{T-t}$ matches the marginal distribution of $P\fwdX t$ \citep{anderson1982reverse}.
 Hence running the backward diffusion allows to generate a sample from $\bwdX{T} \sim P_\#p_0$, and then the pseudo-inverse $P^+$ can be used to map the generated sample back to $\R^D$.
 Importantly, this procedure requires knowledge of $s_P$, which can be estimated using the training sample.

-\paragraph{Problem setup.} In the following, we assume that $p_0$ is a $D$-dimensional centered Gaussian distribution with independent components, i.e.,
+\paragraph{Problem setup.} We assume that the data distribution $p_0$ is a centered $D$-dimensional Gaussian with independent components, i.e.,

-where $\sigma_1 \geq \hdots \geq \sigma_D > 0$.
-This specific setting simplifies our study but still provides important insights for more general distributions.
+This specific setting simplifies our study but shall still provide important insights for more general distributions.
 We consider a hierarchy of latent spaces with increasing dimension $d$ from $1$ to $D$.
-This corresponds to taking the matrix $P$ in the VP-SDE \eqref{eq:SDE-forward} as the orthogonal projection $P_d$ onto the first $d$ dimensions.
-When $p_0$ is a Gaussian distribution, $P_d\bwdX {T-t}$ and $P_d\fwdX t$ also follow Gaussian distributions
+This is formalized by defining the matrix $P$ in the VP-SDE \eqref{eq:SDE-forward} as the semi-orthogonal projection matrix $P_dO^\top$ where $P_d$ is the projection matrix onto the first $d$ dimensions and $O$ an orthonormal matrix.
+In this Gaussian framework, the marginal distributions of the backward process are Gaussian with an explicit covariance matrix: \begin{lemma} The distribution of $P_dO^\top \bwdX {T-t}$ is